ehrenjn/Real-Time-Systems-Project/README.txt

 A video demonstration of the working code is included in this repository and named as "Final Presentation Video.mp4"

+The final report for the course project is included in this repository and named as "SYSC3303-Group_1-Final-Report.pdf"

 -----------------------------------------------------------------

 Prerequisites: